-With the exceptions specified below, Ontario Junior Lifeguard Games - Waterfront Lifesaving Championships events are conducted according to the latest published edition of the ILS Competition Manual and the Canadian Competition Manual.
+With the exceptions specified below, Ontario Junior Lifeguard Games - Waterfront Lifesaving Championships events are conducted according to the latest published edition of the ILS Competition Rule Book and the Canadian Competition Manual.
 View or download the manuals at www.lifesavingsociety.com.
-Printed, bound copies are also available for purchase.